the writings of

 It is the purpose of this website to inform you about my book entitled “The Seagull Who Was Afraid To Fly.”
 The story is a delightful and endearing children's tale.
 Dusty, the newly hatched seagull is afraid of heights and is therefore afraid of flying.
 This is a terrible predicament for any bird to be in.
 Fortunately, Dusty the seagull, has a loving family and many good friends who are willing to help him through any situation.
 Though embarrassed at his plight, Dusty must learn to interact and trust his friends just as children must learn to do.
 Exciting adventures and lovable characters are woven through the story.
 We learn that with each new experience, Dusty gains a little bit more faith in himself as well as in his friends.

 I also have a page with information about seagulls that live in or visit North America.
 Seagulls are fascinating birds to watch and observe.
 I had no idea that there were so many different species of seagulls in existence.
 I gathered together as much information as I could find and put it together in a logical order.
 The pictures and descriptions will give you a new admiration for these interesting birds.
-Click the “Seagull Facts” button on the left to learn more about seagulls.
+Click the “Seagull Facts” button above to learn more about seagulls.
 At the top of the seagull page is a news feed from the American Bird Conservancy.
 Be sure sure to check it daily to see what is in the news about birds.

 One problem that many writers (including myself) have, is a good working knowledge of the rules of grammar.
 It has been many years since my university days and it is surprising how many of the grammar rules I had forgotten.
 For example, do you remember what a Dangling Participle is?
 I couldn't remember either.
 As I reeducated myself, I added pages to my website in order to help other writers who also had forgotten the “rules.”
 Feel free to browse through the grammar pages and refresh your memory on the various aspects of the English language.
-Click the “Grammar Tips” button on the left to learn more about grammar.
+Click the “Grammar Tips” button above to learn more about grammar.

 I value your input and comments.
 Feel free to send me articles, pictures, and suggestions.
 I'm always looking for good photos of seagulls, so if you have one that you think would be a good addition to my collection, please get in touch with me.
 Click the “Your Input” button on the left to explore the various ways that you can participate in this site.